Outdoor Dining in Ventura

 Why not indeed?
 And Ventura’s restaurants have taken up the sunny siren call.
 Ventura has long had outdoor dining — from Ventura Harbor Village restaurants lining the shimmering harbor waters to many of our restaurants downtown and all around town.

-And now, until at least January of 2021 (and possibly longer), Ventura is putting our lovely outdoors to even greater use, closing down some five blocks of Main Street, so that restaurants (and stores) can spill out into the street.
-On a soft Ventura evening, there is a European feel in the air: strolling couples and families, store owners chatting curbside, children skipping in the street, diners and cocktail enjoyers, raising forks and glasses in the evening light.
+And, of late, Ventura has put our lovely outdoors to even greater use, closing down some five blocks of Main Street, so that restaurants can spill out into the street.
+What began with the pandemic may become permanent (stay tuned), but for now, on a soft Ventura evening, there is a European feel in the air: strolling couples and families, store owners chatting curbside, children skipping in the street, diners and cocktail enjoyers, raising forks and glasses in the evening light.
 Makeshift picket fences, white roses, jaunty umbrellas; the sea breeze enjoying the walk too, playfully lifting the corners of linen tablecloths.

 So stroll downtown for outdoor dining options, but realize too that your outdoor dining options in Ventura are limited only by your imagination.
 Buy takeout at any of the restaurants lining South Seaward Avenue and walk a minute to dine at the beach (plenty of locals get their morning coffee fix and baked yummy at Kay’s Coffee Shopand head down to the water for a soothing taste of ocean).
 Get sushi to go from any of Ventura’s sushi restaurants and head, well, anywhere the sun is shining.
 Or sit outside and enjoy the lovely spicings of a real deal street taco at any of the Mom and Pop (read authentic) Mexican restaurants that line Ventura Avenue.
 Get a famous Tony’s Pizza to go and drive up to Grant Park (five minutes; it’ll stay hot), and eat it with a gorgeous panoramic view of the Pacific.
 Or a single slice from Jimmy’s Slice and walk around downtown trying to ignore all the jealous glances.